 The answer isn’t stop projecting, it’s evolve and innovate the way you are doing it.

 There’s a whole bunch of reasons why projections are brilliant and why they could transform your business strategy, but it all comes down to one thing primarily – the manual intuition of the person inputting the data.

 Marketing is about people on both sides of the desk.
 Without manually tooth picking your way through the output you could walk yourself into big trouble with clients and promising something hugely unachievable.
 Similarly, you could massively undersell yourself.
 Lastly, these steps aren’t just applicable to external clients it’s also a brilliant way to internally measure aspects, set KPIs, see inefficiencies in your process - there’s no reason why you can’t apply everything spoken about here internally.

-But when you come to developing projections and attempting to gaze into that crystal ball remember above all else to:
+But when you come to developing projections and attempting to gaze into that crystal ball, and prove ROI, remember above all else to: